Zheng Zu: Fictional character biography

 For the next century while building his criminal empire, Zu would steal the life essences of his blood relatives, including those from numerous offspring he fathered in order to preserve his longevity.
 Zu would lose possession of the Eyes but created the Elixir Vitae to prolong his longevity.
 Over time, Zu would use many aliases for himself and the Society, eventually choosing the name "Dr. Fu Manchu" and renaming the Society as the "Si-Fan".

-When his daughter Zheng Bao Yu was a child, Zheng Zu showed her the Moon, where he said that he would one day have the power to move one world in order to rule another world.
+When his daughter Zheng Bao Yu (also known by the alias Fah Lo Suee) was a child, Fu Manchu showed her the Moon, where he said that he would one day have the power to move one world in order to rule another world.

-Zheng Zu was revealed to have discovered the knowledge of Jack the Ripper's methodology.
+Fu Manchu was revealed to have discovered the knowledge of Jack the Ripper's methodology.

-Zheng Zu later took the woman Mara Ling to be his wife as part of an arranged marriage, despite the fact that she loved a blind archer named Li.
+Fu Manchu later took the woman Mara Ling to be his wife as part of an arranged marriage, despite the fact that she loved a blind archer named Li.